 Finding the right track with PX4.

 At first there was a low power version, with a 0.6 Ampere heater.
 Later the high power version with a 1.0 Ampere heater was introduced.
-During those days, the best available commercial tube tester was the English AVO MK1.
+This already indicates a lot.
+So you can see they though 0.6 Amp was a good idea, and later it appeared 1.0 Ampere was a better idea.
+(And at EML, we say 1.6 Ampere is a better idea).
+PX4 was developed in England.
+At that time, the best available commercial tube tester was the English AVO MK1.
 Today, this tester is almost forgotten, but we have to stand still here, and look at this tester in detail.
 In those days of the PX4 development, it was "the" reference.
 Later, the Hickok company, had something which they called "English Test" on their larger testers, and it was inspired by what the English were doing.
 So we do need to understand what a "world standard" the English AVO Mk1 tester was, and it was only obvious they presented the PX4 data sheet with the settings for the AVO Mk1 in it.
 This was really a good thing, and they did it that way.
-I have a good Mk1 in my collection, it works perfect, and accurary is amazing.
-However it does test the tubes are very unusual settings.
-Actually Hickok tests the tubes also at very unusual settings, it's just Mk1 tests the tubes at 0V grid voltage.
-But also at 0V grid, and 100V Anode, the tube has factory specifications, and whatever they are, these can be used to test the tube.
+I have a good Mk1 in my collection, it works perfect, and accuracy is amazing.
+However it does test the tubes at very unusual settings.
+Actually AVO tests the tubes also at very unusual settings, at 0V grid, and 100V Anode.
+So at OSRAM they just wrote in the data sheet, what test results you can expect, using an AVO mk1.

-It seems almost certain, this was the whole reason for this very unusual test setting in the official data sheet, but today we can not ask those old Osram Designers any more, they have all passed away.
+It seems almost certain, this was the whole reason for this very unusual test setting in the official data sheet, but today we can not ask those old Osram Designers any more, they have all passed away a long time ago.

 So we need to work with what they left us.
 That is the historical data sheet, and the historical tubes which collectors own.
 The result was: Ra=830 Ohms, and Gm=6mA/V, but you must keep in mind, this was specified at Ua=100V and Ug=0V.
 So take good note of this simple combination of numbers, as written in this sentence, and from here the mystery tour begins....